-All of a sudden, consultants were (still are) confronted with an unreachable and unpredictable network, cutting them off of their usual consulting development approach.
-The network 'call to arms' proofed to be weak, unpredictable, inconsistent, and not scalable.
+Consultants are confronted with an unreachable and unpredictable network, cutting them off from their usual consulting development approach.
+The network 'call to arms' proved to be weak, unpredictable, inconsistent, and not scalable.

-During 2020, I’ve seen a lot of consultants jumping on the digital bandwagon and getting better at fighting the overcrowded consulting market and at trying to stand out against the rest.
+During this past year, I’ve seen a lot of consultancies jumping on the digital bandwagon and getting better at fighting the overcrowded consulting market, and at trying to stand out against the rest.

 So, the digital challenge for lagging consultants becomes bigger and more difficult.
-Coronavirus has cemented the digital-first world.
+We live in the digital-first world.
 And this will not change anymore.
 The chips are down.
-Consultants understand their future business growth is digitally-driven.
+Consultants understand their future business growth becomes more and more digitally driven.

 I’ve never been reliant on my network ONLY to grow my consulting business.
 Building relationships was never my ultimate goal but rather the result of my expertise, my visibility and reputation on the market.
 (Luk Smeyers)

-Prospects, more than ever before, will expect consultants to reach out to them through digital channels, to provide them with insightful content, to educate them, to keep them in the loop of the latest trends, to deliver superior experience virtually, to let them book a 1-hour virtual diagnostic call in 10” (with direct access to the consultants’ agenda), to verify references and social proof, to check-out delivery methods and project approach (see list in Trend #1).
+Prospects, more than ever before, will expect consultancies to reach out to them through digital channels, provide them with insightful content, educate them, keep them in the loop of the latest trends, deliver superior experience virtually, to let them book a 1-hour virtual diagnostic call in 10” (with direct access to the consultants’ agenda), to verify references and social proof, to check-out delivery methods and project approach (see list in Trend #1).

 If you want to be serious about growing your consulting business and starting to attract your ideal clients in a more consistent and predictable way, you will have to get comfortable with online marketing.